My Leadership Style

 People perform better when they understand why something matters.
 Transparency creates speed, trust, and alignment.
 My teams never have to guess where they stand, what the priorities are, or how their work connects to the bigger picture.

-I explain the reason behind decisions, expectations, and changes because information is fuel.
-Withholding it only slows everyone down.
+I explain the reasoning behind decisions, expectations, and changes, because information is fuel.
+Withholding it just slows everyone down.

 Development Comes Before Discipline

-My default leadership mode is develop first, enforce second.
-When someone struggles, I look for root causes — unclear expectations, skill gaps, confidence issues, or a lack of structure.
-Discipline might create short-term compliance, but development creates long-term capability.
+My default mode is develop first, enforce second.
+When someone struggles, I look for the root cause first: unclear expectations, a skill gap, a confidence issue, or just a lack of structure.
+Discipline might get you short-term compliance, but development builds long-term capability.

-This is core Situational Leadership: I flex my style based on the rep’s skill vs. will.
-I increase direction when confidence is low and reduce direction while increasing ownership when trust is high.
+This is basically Situational Leadership in practice.
+I flex my style based on a rep’s skill versus their will, increasing direction when confidence is low and stepping back (while handing over more ownership) once trust is high.

-When I inherit reps who are struggling, I partner with them to build a personalized development plan.
-I mix support, structure, and accountability.
-Many end up becoming strong contributors because they were given clarity and coaching rather than a penalty.
+When I inherit reps who are struggling, I sit down with them and build a personalized development plan, mixing support, structure, and accountability.
+A lot of them end up becoming strong contributors, mostly because they got clarity and coaching instead of a write-up.

 Coaching Is Intentional, Personal, and Frequent

-There is no single approach that works for every rep. Good coaching adapts to the person, their experience level, their territory, and their goals.
-I apply the Sherwin-Williams SherCoach model — meeting reps where they are, identifying root cause barriers, and delivering targeted skill development through field practice.
+There’s no single approach that works for every rep. Good coaching adapts to the person, their experience level, their territory, their goals.
+I apply the Sherwin-Williams SherCoach model, meeting reps where they actually are, finding the root-cause barrier, and building targeted skill development through field practice rather than a generic script.

 Structure Creates Consistency, Not Control

-I believe in simple, repeatable operating rhythms that provide clarity without micromanaging.
-Structure should make someone’s job easier, not heavier.
+I believe in simple, repeatable operating rhythms that provide clarity without micromanaging anyone.
+Structure should make someone’s job easier.
+Not heavier.

 A consistent rhythm removes confusion and gives people a clear path forward.
-It builds confidence, improves execution, and enables a team to operate as one unit instead of isolated individuals.
+It builds confidence, improves execution, and turns a group of individuals into a team that actually operates as one unit.

 Trust Is the Foundation of Everything

-Trust is not earned by a title.
-It is earned by how you show up every day.
-I build Leader-Member Exchange (LMX) relationships — strong, individualized connections with each rep based on understanding personal motivators — giving reps ownership and autonomy as trust builds.
+Trust doesn’t come from a title.
+It comes from how you show up every single day.
+I build Leader-Member Exchange (LMX) relationships, meaning strong, individualized connections with each rep based on actually understanding what motivates them, and I hand over more ownership and autonomy as that trust builds.

-When trust is strong, communication improves, collaboration increases, and accountability becomes natural.
-A team that trusts each other wins faster and more consistently.
+When trust is strong, communication improves, collaboration increases, and accountability starts feeling natural instead of forced.
+A team that trusts each other just wins faster, and more consistently.

 I Build Culture Through Clarity, Respect, and Shared Wins

-A strong team culture is intentional.
-I build culture by making sure people feel valued, supported, and connected to a shared purpose.
-Psychological safety is a prerequisite — people need to know they can be honest, make mistakes, and grow without fear.
+A strong team culture doesn’t happen by accident.
+I build it by making sure people feel valued, supported, and connected to something bigger than a quota.
+Psychological safety is the prerequisite here.
+People need to know they can be honest, make mistakes, and grow without it costing them.

-Culture acts as a multiplier.
-When the environment is strong, performance becomes easier and more sustainable.
+Culture acts like a multiplier.
+When the environment’s strong, performance gets easier and a lot more sustainable.

 I Lead with a Problem-Solver Mindset

-Whether coaching reps or supporting customers, I focus on solving the right problem.
-I encourage reps to ask questions, uncover pain points, and recommend solutions that fit real workflows.
-This approach transforms conversations from product-focused to value-focused.
+Whether I’m coaching reps or supporting customers, I focus on solving the actual problem in front of me.
+I push reps to ask questions, uncover the real pain point, and recommend solutions that fit how people actually work, not a script.
+That shift alone turns a conversation from product-focused into value-focused.

-Problem-solving leads to better relationships, stronger trust, and smarter long-term business.
+Problem-solving builds better relationships, stronger trust, and smarter business over the long run.

 I Stay Humble, Adaptable, and Always Improving

-Leadership is something you earn every day.
-I regularly reflect on my decisions, conversations, and outcomes.
-I stay honest about what worked, what did not, and what I should have done differently.
+Leadership is something you earn every day, not something you get to keep by default.
+I regularly look back at my own decisions, conversations, and outcomes, and I try to stay honest about what worked, what didn’t, and what I’d do differently next time.

-Being willing to adapt and improve keeps me grounded, effective, and aligned with the needs of my team.
+Being willing to adapt keeps me grounded, effective, and actually aligned with what my team needs, instead of what worked for me two jobs ago.